 A Brief History of Photography- The Photography Timeline

-Almost every one of us acknowledges the massive impact of photography on modern culture.
-The techniques and artworks of different photographic genres are both influencing and redefining culture, trends and tradition.
-From the very beginning of civilization & history of photography, expression through photography was cultured as a storing medium of communication.
+In 2021, almost every one of us acknowledges the massive impact of photography on modern culture.
+The techniques and artworks of different photographic genres are both influencing and redefining culture, trends, and traditions.
+From the very beginning of civilization & the history of photography, expression through photographs was cultured as a storing medium of communication.
 Aren’t those black and white photos create nostalgia?
 The photographs from the past is a powerful and authentic way to discover the lifestyle of our ancestors.
 And though art and technology have come a long way, it is the history of photography that keeps our curious spirits high.

 Today in this content, we will have a flashback on how those amazing techniques and art revolutionized and how it came to become the era of modern photography.